Spring Break River Island Fishing & Outdoor Skills Camp

 ✅ River Fishing Skills: casting, reading current, identifying fish, safe release

-✅ Guided Boat Fishing: small-group on-water fishing sessions
+✅ Guided Boat Fishing: small-group on-water fishing session

 ✅ Outdoor Skills: fire-building, knot tying, shelter setup, navigation